SMUnlimited/AMAI/README.md

 **Strategy and Profile Editor**:
   - Supports an unlimited amount of your own profiles.
   - Supports an unlimited amount of your own strategies.
   - Auto Building feature for example: an AMAI computer only needs to know that it shall build a hero and 15 footmen.
-It will automatically build all needed buildings, workers and farms in order to get this as fast as possible.
+    - It will automatically build all needed buildings, workers and farms in order to get this as fast as possible.
+    - It can also automatically build upgrades or its own counter units when your strategy runs out of items to build.

 # Commander